14 Fascinating Facts About Breastfeeding

 - Mothers who breastfeed have a lower risk of developing breast cancer, ovarian cancer, heart disease, stroke, type-2 diabetes, and postpartum depression.
 And, the longer a woman breastfeeds in her lifetime, the more protection she receives.

-- Breastfeeding lowers your baby’s risk of common childhood illnesses, including ear infections, respiratory infections, gastroenteritis, and Necrotizing Enterocolitis.
+- Breastfeeding lowers your baby’s risk of common childhood illnesses, including ear infections, respiratory infections, and gastroenteritis.
+For preterm infants, mother's own milk reduces the risk of and provides some protection from necrotizing entercolitis, infection, and less severe retinopathy of prematurity.

 - Moms of preemies have breast milk with more protein, fat, and other minerals for bone and brain growth as well as the most protective factors to prevent illness and infection.